floooh/yakc/web/p025_debuggerui.md

 The memory bank colors are as follows:

-- **bright green**: the memory bank is activate and visible to the CPU
+- **bright green**: the memory bank is active and visible to the CPU
 - **dark green**: the memory bank is active, but is not accessible by the CPU because it is shadowed by a higher priority active bank
 - **dark grey**: the memory bank exists but is currently switched off